 In our opinion, creating a transparent and open communication channel between employers and employees is the most critical step in retention.
 By listening to your employees, you can identify the critical pain points and work towards eliminating them.

 In addition to training employees to learn new skills and improve existing ones, it’s essential to create a culture of recognition to make them feel valued and cherished.
 Recognition at work also helps build a sense of security in employees that motivates them to perform better.

-Whether it’s a tiny gift for celebrating an achievement or an office-wide email recognizing extraordinary employee contributions, small changes in your talent management strategy can go a long way in making employees feel appreciated and stick around longer.
+Whether it’s a tiny gift for celebrating an achievement or an office-wide email recognising extraordinary employee contributions, small changes in your talent management strategy can go a long way in making employees feel appreciated and stick around longer.